The Joy Luck Club (film): Suyuan and June Woo

-During the Japanese invasion of China in World War II, Suyuan Woo escapes with her twin baby daughters, but becomes ill and her cart breaks down during the journey.
-Near death, Suyuan is unable to carry the babies herself and abandons them, along with all of her other possessions, including a photo of herself.
+During the Japanese invasion of China in World War II, Suyuan Woo escapes with her twin baby daughters, but becomes ill and her cart breaks down.
+Near death, she leaves them along with all her other possessions, including a photo of herself, as she is worried if she dies next to them it might hurt their chance of being rescued.
 Suyuan survives, but is haunted by guilt over the loss of her daughters and not knowing their fates.

-After remarrying in America, Suyuan has high hopes for her new daughter, June, who feels that she can never be more than who she is, so fails to live up to her mother's expectations.
-Suyuan insists that June learn piano in the hopes that she will turn out to be a prodigy, but she quits after performing poorly in a recital.

-The story moves ahead to one year before Suyuan's passing.
-June, now an adult, has been freelancing for her long-time friend and rival, Waverly.
-At a dinner party, Waverly rejects June's business proposals, prompting Suyuan to comment on the differences between June and Waverly, saying that style is something one cannot be taught, but must be born with.
-June feels humiliated at the implication that Waverly has style, and she does not, believing that her mother has betrayed her, being a failure in her mother's eyes.
+After remarrying in America, Suyuan has high hopes for her new daughter, June, who falls short of her mother's expectations, in one case blundering a piano performance.
+A year before Suyuan's passing, June, now an adult, freelances for her rival Waverly.
+At a dinner party, Waverly rejects June's business proposals for not matching her style.
+Suyuan, exemplifying the differences between June and Waverly, says that style is something one cannot be taught but must be born with.
+June infers that her mother believes Waverly has style while she does not and is humiliated, believing her mother sees herself as a failure.